 Engine Choices: There were only three different engine choices available from 2011, all the way up to 2021 and these were the 3.6 L engine, the 5.7 liter engine and the 6.4 L engine, which was exclusive to the SRT models.

-The engine you had equipped really dead make a huge difference when it came to the maximum trailer weight ratings and if we compare the 3.6 L to the 5.7 liter engine using similar specs we can see that there is a big difference of more than a thousand pounds.
+The engine you had equipped really did make a huge difference when it came to the maximum trailer weight ratings and if we compare the 3.6 L to the 5.7 liter engine (using similar specs) we can see that there is a big difference of more than a thousand pounds.
 The 6.4 liter engine had the highest ratings in all of the charts and that's how you were able to get the massive 8,700 lb maximum weight capacity.

-AWD VS RWD: There we're different choices when it came to all-wheel drive versus rear-wheel drive vehicles but when we look at the data oh, we don't see a huge difference in the overall maximum trailer weight rating numbers.
+AWD VS RWD: There were different choices when it came to all-wheel drive versus rear-wheel drive vehicles, but when we look at the data, we don't see a huge difference in the overall maximum trailer weight rating numbers.

-Heavy Duty VS Light Duty Cooling System: If we look at the 2015 and newer chart, we can see that a heavy duty and light-duty cooling system was listed and different ratings were provided accordingly.
-The difference was significant between the two, with models that had the heavy duty cooling system having a 2,700 lb advantage over the models equipped with the light duty cooling system.
+Heavy Duty VS Light Duty Cooling System: If we look at the 2015 and newer model's charts, we can see that a heavy duty and light-duty cooling system was listed and different ratings were provided accordingly.
+The difference was significant between the two, with models that had the heavy duty cooling system having a 2,700 lb. advantage over the models equipped with the light duty cooling system.

-Some model years for the Dodge Durango shared the same specs or very similar data in their charts, so in some cases, I only posted a single chart that applies to multiple model years but the data is identical.
+Some years for the Dodge Durango shared the same specs or very similar data in their charts, so in some cases, I only posted a single chart that applies to multiple years, but the data is identical.

-Be sure to read your owner's manual in order to get the most up-to-date information on your vehicle and to have a more in-depth knowledge of what Dodge recommends, when it comes to towing.
+Be sure to read your owner's manual in order to get the most up-to-date information on your vehicle and to have a more in-depth knowledge of what Dodge recommends, when it comes to anything tow related.

 2020-2018 SRT Models:

-From 2020 to 2018 the SRT model Durango's all have the same facts when it came to maximum trailer weight rating and in fact they have the same chart as well.
+From 2020 to 2018 the SRT model Durango's all have the same data when it came to their maximum trailer weight ratings and in fact, they shared the same chart, as well.

 The chart below was the same for all model years and did not differ at all in any of the metrics, the vehicles also shared that same 6.4 L engine, paired with an automatic transmission.
-The maximum trailer tongue weight with set at approximately 10%, which equated to 870 lbs maximum.
+The maximum trailer tongue weight with set at approximately 10% of the maximum trailer weight rating, which equated to 870 pounds, maximum.

-The 2021 Dodge Durango had a towing capacity that ranged from 3,500 lb - 8,700 lbs, which included that "Tow n Go" model and the 2020 models had a towing capacity that ranged from 3,500 - 7,400 lbs., which would be the same range for the 2021 models if we did not include that extra model with the "Tow n Go" option.
+For 2022 and 2021, there was a "Tow n Go" model that used the larger engine option and had a much higher overall rating than the other models.
+If we look at the 2020 models we can see that they had overall weight ratings that ranged from 3,500-7,400 lbs., which would be the same range if we did not include that extra model with the "Tow n Go" option.

 The chart for the 2019 - 2015 models is a lot easier to read then the 2020 chart and makes it easier to scan through the information due to how it's laid out, font size, etc.

-The 2014-2011 models had very similar specs and were almost identical except for the 2014 models that had a slightly higher capacity for the rear-wheel drive 5.7 l model.
+The 2014-2011 models had very similar specs and were almost identical in every way, except for the fact that the 2014 models had a slightly higher capacity for the rear-wheel drive (5.7L) models.

-I'm going to eat for the 2013 - 2011 charts had the same specs and ratings the only difference in the chart is the model column, which lists RWD and AWD in the 2013-2012 charts and 2WD and 4WD in the 2011 chart.
+The 2013 to 2011 charts had the same specs and ratings, the only difference in the chart is the model column, which lists RWD and AWD in the 2013-2012 charts and 2WD and 4WD in the 2011 chart.

-The 2010-2000 model years was not listed (as of yet) in this article because the information was much harder to find and not as available as the later model years.
+The 2010-2000 model years were not listed (yet) in this article because the information was much harder to find and not as available as the later model years.